Rhinoplasty in Arkansas

 Rhinoplasty is generally a safe cosmetic procedure with infrequent complications.
 While complications are unusual, you should discuss the risks and the possible side effects with Dr. Branman.
 In some cases, a second minor corrective surgery may need to be performed to achieve satisfactory results.
 You should have realistic expectations and realize that while most of the change will be apparent within three weeks, the finer refinements may take up to a year.

-Rhinoplasty surgery, and all cosmetic surgery procedures, performed by Little Rock cosmetic surgeon Dr. Rhys Branman are performed at Arkansas Surgical Hospital or in our in-office surgical suite.
+Rhinoplasty surgery, and all cosmetic surgery procedures with Dr. Branman, are performed at Arkansas Surgical Hospital or in our accredited surgical suite.
 For more information on rhinoplasty, Arkansas residents can contact our Little Rock cosmetic surgery office.